janwilmake/basedpeople/ADR.md

 As a last resort, I am considering to perform an extra step to convert to my desired structured JSON based off the parallel markdown report (or based off the auto JSON); this seems to work really well! https://letmeprompt.com/httpspastebincon-ydkngl0.
 I saw there's a lot of URLs that weren't correct in this result, so decided to add one line to link to google if the URL is not there or low confidence: https://letmeprompt.com/rules-httpsuithu-qf1xsx0

 After seeing that even a simplified search-task schema didn't work, I am now trying to simplify the task.

+After seeing that even a much simpler search task didn't work, and also finding that the URLs aren't reliable, especially for older appearances, I'm now considering to just go with appearances between a date range (after 2024-01-01) because this will be a much smaller dataset and hopefully, the agent won't time out.

+I found that ultra8x tasks generally take longer to complete than ultra tasks, even though this isn't mentioned in the docs.
+While my ultra8x tasks almost always time out for my particular usecase, ultra will work more often; ultra2x also works sometimes but is really close to the upper bound of 3600 seconds (>50 minutes)